CEN3031-Team4D/Emerald-Project14-4D/README.md

 ### Development
 #### Structure

 The development environment is composed of five servers.
 The first one is run with the [Create React App](https://create-react-app.dev/docs/getting-started/) dev server.
-The later four are containerized with docker and run with [docker compose](https://docs.docker.com/compose/).
+The latter four are containerized with docker and run with [docker compose](https://docs.docker.com/compose/).

 * `casmm-client-dev` - localhost:3000